 - Chantier Médiéval de Guédelon

 Are you a wine lover?
-Then you should take the Burgundy Wine Tour.
+Then you should take a Burgundy Wine Tour.

 4. Paris to Normandy Day Trip